-Total EEV basis shareholders' equity £m As reported at 31 December 2015 note 9 32,359 Opening adjustment at 1 January 2016 for long-term business operations Effect of implementation of Solvency II on net worth note (a) 2,760 Effect of implementation of Solvency II on net value of in-force business (VIF) note (b) (3,233) (473) Group total shareholders' equity as at 1 January 2016 note (c) 31,886
+Total EEV basis shareholders' equity £m As reported at 31 December 2015note9 32,359 Opening adjustment at 1 January 2016 for long-term business operations Effect of implementation of Solvency II on net worthnote(a) 2,760 Effect of implementation of Solvency II on net value of in-force business (VIF) note (b) (3,233) (473) Group total shareholders' equity as at 1 January 2016note(c) 31,886

-- (a) The Solvency II framework requires technical provisions to be valued on a best estimate basis and capital requirements to be risk-based.
-It also requires the establishment of a risk margin (which for business in-force at 31 December 2015 can be broadly offset by transitional measures).
-As a result of applying this framework the EEV net worth increased by £2,760 million reflecting the release of the prudent regulatory margins previously included under Solvency I, and also from the recognition within net worth of a portion of future shareholder transfers expected from the with-profits fund.
-The higher net worth incorporates increases in required capital reflecting the higher solvency capital requirements of the new regime. - (b) The net value of in-force business (VIF) is correspondingly impacted as follows: - the release of prudent regulatory margins and recognition of a portion of future with-profits business shareholders' transfers within net worth leads to a corresponding reduction in the VIF; - the run-off of the risk margin, net of transitional measures, is now captured in VIF; and - the cost of capital deducted from the gross VIF increases as a result of the higher Solvency II capital requirements.

-The overall impact of these changes is to reduce the value of in-force by £(3,233) million.

-(c) At 1 January 2016 the effect of these changes was a net reduction in EEV shareholders' equity of $\pounds(473)$ million.
+- The Solvency II framework requires technical provisions to be valued on a best estimate basis and capital requirements to be risk based.
+It also requires the provision of theestablishment of a risk margin (which for business in force at 31 December 2015 can be broadly offset by transitional measures).
+As a result of applying this $framework\,the\,EEV\,net\,worth\,increased\,by\,£2,760\,million\,reflecting\,the\,release\,of\,the\,prudent\,regulatory\,margins\,previously\,included\,under\,Solvency\,I, and\,Increased\,framework\,the\,EEV\,net\,framework$ also from the recognition within net worth of a portion of future shareholder transfers expected from the with-profits fund.
+The higher net worth incorporates increases in required capital reflecting the higher solvency capital requirements of the new regime.
+The net value of in-force business (VIF) is correspondingly impacted as follows: - - the release of prudent regulatory margins and recognition of a portion of future with-profits business shareholders' transfers within net worth leads to a portion of future with-profits business shareholders' transfers within net worth leads to a portion of the profits business shareholders' transfers within net worth leads to a portion of the profits business shareholders' transfers within net worth leads to a portion of the profits business shareholders' transfers within net worth leads to a portion of the profits business shareholders' transfers within net worth leads to a portion of the profits business shareholders' transfers within net worth leads to a portion of the profits business shareholders' transfers within net worth leads to a portion of the profits business shareholders' transfers within net worth leads to a portion of the profits business shareholders' transfers within net worth leads to a portion of the profits business shareholders' transfers within net worth leads to a portion of the profits business shareholders' transfers within net worth leads to a portion of the profits business shareholders' transfers within net worth leads to a portion of the profits business shareholders' transfers within the profits business shareholders' transfers with the profits business shareholder $corresponding \, reduction \, in \, the \, VIF; \,$ - the run-off of the risk margin, net of transitional measures, is now captured in VIF; and - the cost of capital deducted from the gross VIF increases as a result of the higher Solvency II capital requirements. - The overall impact of these changes is to reduce the value of in-force by £(3,233) million. - $At 1 \, January \, 2016 \, the \, effect \, of \, these \, changes \, was \, a \, net \, reduction \, in \, EEV \, shareholders' \, equity \, of \, \pounds (473) \, million. \, Leaving the effect of these \, changes \, was \, a \, net \, reduction \, in \, EEV \, shareholders' \, equity \, of \, \pounds (473) \, million. \, Leaving \, Le$

-The impact of Solvency II on the half year 2016 for UK insurance operations is estimated to have reduced operating profit by $\mathfrak{L}(17)$ million.
+The impact of Solvency II on the half year 2016 for UK insurance operations is estimated to have reduced operating profit by \pounds (17) million.